 We believe there are three main things to keep your eye on when buying an exercise bike:

-- Metrics - Some exercise bikes come with monitors which can track workout metrics like your heart rate, calories burned, and distance.
+• Metrics - Some exercise bikes come with monitors that can track workout metrics like your heart rate, calories burned, and distance.
 If this is something you deem necessary, make sure you find a machine that comes with the right tech.

 Is an exercise bike worth it?